diclofenac sodium enteric-coated tablets

 - polyps in the nose

 Tell your doctor if you are breastfeeding.
-The active ingredient in Diclofenac Sandoz passes into breast milk.
 Breastfeeding is not recommended while you are using this medicine.
+The active ingredient in Diclofenac Sandoz passes into breast milk and may affect your baby.

 Tell your doctor if you are lactose intolerant.
 Diclofenac Sandoz tablets contain lactose.